wesovilabs/templatizer/README.md

 [![CodeQL](https://github.com/wesovilabs/templatizer/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)](https://github.com/wesovilabs/templatizer/actions/workflows/codeql-analysis.yml)
 ---

-**Templater** is created to empower the mechanism to take advantage of template repositories.
-It's known that Github (nor Gitlab) doesn't provide us a handy way to take advantage of the Template repositories.
-When we start from a Template we usually need to do a lot of manual and inefficient replacement tasks.
+The intention of **Templatizer** is to provide a handy and powerful mechanism to create custom projects from templates.

+Tools such as Github or Gitlab claim that they support repositories as templates.
+Actually,  they permit us to define repositories as templates but we need to make a copy and then we need to do as many replacements as we need.
+Sincerely this is not a template system from my point of view.
 ## Installation

 **Download the artifact**